Updated: Dec 14, 2021

-Also, when buying a tent, consider that a 2 person tent really only sleeps one person comfortably, and a 3 person is best for 2 people, and so on.
+Quick Tent Tip: When buying a tent, consider that a 2 person tent really only sleeps one person comfortably, and a 3 person is best for 2 people, and so on.
 So if you're going with multiple people or pets, think about getting a bigger tent than the recommended sizes.

 4. Sleeping Bag